 Acid and Tooth Enamel Erosion

-What you can do: Ask your doctor for support and referrals to treat bulimia or alcoholism.
-If you’re pregnant and vomiting a lot, it might be a good time for you to get a dental checkup (one is recommended during pregnancy).
+What you can do: Work with your doctor to treat the condition that’s causing the acid problem.
+If you’re pregnant and throw up a lot, it might be a good time to get a dental checkup, which doctors usually recommend during pregnancy.